1. About CAF

 (f) when you register to receive updates from us.

 CAF will collect information from you directly where it is reasonable and practical to do so.
-In addition to collecting personal information provided to us by you, CAF may collect personal information where necessary in other ways, including from businesses in the cleaning supply chain at certified sites, from the operators of sites undergoing certification, from businesses certified under the CAF Standard and who are undertaking annual health checks, and from contractors participating in pre-certification.
+In addition to collecting personal information provided to us by you, CAF may collect personal information where necessary from third parties, including from businesses in the cleaning supply chain at certified sites, from the operators of sites undergoing certification, from businesses certified under the CAF Standard and who are undertaking annual health checks, and from contractors participating in pre-certification.

 If you post information or other content to public sections of our websites or to our social media sites, you acknowledge that the information or content may be viewed by the public and/or users of the relevant website or social media site.